HarrisonSlater/Harri.SchoolDemoAPI/README.md

 The API will be accessible via http://localhost:8080 by default

-Also make sure to set up the database or the api will return 500 Internal server error [Running the database from container](#running-the-database-from-container)
+Also make sure to set up the database or the API will return 500 Internal server error [Running the database from container](#running-the-database-from-container)

 ## Building container from source